 The Portfolio pays for the advisory and supervisory and administrative services it requires under what is essentially an all-in fee structure.
 The Management Fees shown in the Annual Portfolio Operating Expenses table reflect both an advisory fee and a supervisory and administrative fee.

-■ Management Fee.
-For the fiscal year ended December 31, 2019, the Portfolio paid aggregate Management Fees to PIMCO at the following annual rates (stated as a percentage of the average daily net assets of the Portfolio taken separately):
+For the fiscal year ended December 31, 2020, the Portfolio paid aggregate Management Fees to PIMCO at the annual rate of 0.85% (stated as a percentage of the average daily net assets of the Portfolio).